VeriSnip/VeriSnip-Tool/README.md

 7. [Credits](#credits)

-## How to use MyVT (aka, VTBuild)
+## How to use VT (aka, VTBuild)
-The **VTBuild** script serves as the cornerstone of MyVT-Tool, encompassing core functions essential for project compilation.
+The **VTBuild** script serves as the cornerstone of VT-Tool, encompassing core functions essential for project compilation.
 This script orchestrates the creation of the build directory, housing Verilog modules and headers crucial for the project's hardware implementation.
 The code residing under the `./build` directory represents the compiled output ready for simulation and FPGA synthesis.

 ### Run VTBuild.py